General Conditions of Appointment

-The stipend or salary paid to a full time Postdoctoral Appointee may not be below the minimum base stipend/salary (MBS), which is set annually by the SADGE, in reference to National Institutes of Health (NIH) increases in postdoctoral entry-level training stipends for the National Research Service Awards (NRSAs).
+The stipend or salary paid to a full time Postdoctoral Appointee may not be below the minimum base stipend/salary (MBS), which is set by the University of Rochester Provost’s Office.

 When extramural agencies establish salaries or stipends at a rate less than the MBS, and the University elects to proceed with such an appointment, the department is required to provide additional funding to bring the pay level of the Postdoctoral Appointee up to the MBS.

 Provided satisfactory performance and progress, departments are strongly encouraged to provide annual pay increases for Postdoctoral Appointees similar to Wage and Salary increases provided to School of Medicine and Dentistry staff.
 Regardless of funding source, departments are also strongly encouraged to use the National Institutes of Health (NIH) stipend levels for National Research Service Awards (NRSAs) as a benchmark when considering postdoc salaries/stipends.

 Postdoctoral Appointees may not be “self-funded”.
 Funding for pay must come from the University of Rochester or from clearly documented external sources, not from the Postdoctoral Appointee’s personal funds or savings.

 Note that for Appointees in H1B or J-1 temporary work authorization status, there may be additional requirements on the stipend/salary level the University provides.

 Contact the International Service Office for additional information